annebrown/docs-tech/content/docs-tech/02.frameworks/nuxt3/navi/persist-navi-tree.md

 ## Problem

-On first load, default layout `/layouts/default.vue` invokes `NaviNavigation.vue` to render expandable navigation tree.
+On first load, the default layout `/layouts/default.vue` invokes `NaviNavigation.vue` to render expandable navigation tree.
 On navigation to another route in the tree, page is displayed but content for navi tree element disappears.

 ## Requirement